Student Success Corner

 Upon beginning your classes in early September, you will be receiving emails from the Faculty of Environmental Studies.
 Some of these emails will be notices from various speakers that are coming to campus, or special events that are social in nature, and other emails will share information about academic issues.
 The Student Success Coordinator will also be sending you information that will be important to you as a student.
 Make sure to look for those in your emails.

 Annually, every February, students are invited to attend group advising sessions.
 These sessions will provide the framework for making informed decisions on the program itself and the various add-ons such as certificate or a double major or minor.

 Each Bachelor in Environmental Studies student will submit a checklist to the Student Success Coordinator outlining the various courses that will be taken over the course of the program.
 The checklist is a tool that outlines what you have taken and what you will take in the future to complete your program.
-The submission of a checklist unlocks a your record so that you are able to enroll for the following year’s choice of courses.
+The submission of a checklist unlocks your record so that you are able to enroll for the following year.

 New Students from other Universities or Colleges